 Accounting is an information system providing financial and other information for making and evaluating decisions about the management of resources.
 It plays an integral role in the successful operation and management of a small business.
 Students will study theoretical and practical aspects of accounting and develop skills in calculating, recording and reporting events to support more effective decision making.
-The accounting information will be collected and applied, using both manual and information technology methods.
-It is a recommended subject for any student interested in a career in Business, Finance, Commerce or Hospitality / Tourism.
-It is strongly recommended that students complete Units 1 & 2 before attempting Units 3 & 4.
+It is strongly recommended that students complete Units 1 & 2 before attempting Units 3 and 4.